JetBrains/Qodana/topics/qodana-intellij-docker-techs.md

 docker run -u $(id -u):$(id -g) ...
 ```

-Note that in this case, the `results/` folder on host should already be created and owned by you.
+Note that in this case the `results/` folder on host should already be created and owned by you.
 Otherwise, Docker will create it as `root` and Qodana IntelliJ will not be able to write to it.

 ### Cache dependencies